RoverKnight/BlueJ_Darkmode/README.md

 ----------------------
-Simply copy-paste all .css files from this repository into the stylesheets folder inside your BlueJ directory (i.e. where BlueJ is installed) and replace the files that already there.
+Simply copy-paste all .css files from this repository into the stylesheets folder inside your BlueJ directory (i.e. where BlueJ is installed) and replace the files that are already there.
 It is recommended to back up the folder before copy-pasting these files, as you'll have to reinstall BlueJ if you want the normal theme back.

 Why is that part bright green/cyan?
 ----------------------------------
-If you find anything in a really bright green-/cyan-ish color, chances are I colored it like that to find where it applys changes and never found it.
+If you find anything in a really bright green-/cyan-ish color, chances are I colored it like that to find where it applies changes and never found it.
 So if you ever find something like that, let me know and I'll see if I can fix it (if possible with a description of where and how you found it).
 <br><br>